November 25, 2025

 Exercise.
 Show if P_0\cdots P_nR = 0 and P_0\cdots P_n\not=0 then R = \sum_0^n (P_0\cdots R\cdots P_n/P_0\cdots P_n)P_i where P_i is replaced by R in the coefficents of the sum.

 The smallest convex set containing P_0,\ldots,P_n is \{\sum_i t_i P_i\mid t_i\ge0,\sum_i t_i = 1\}.
-The above exercise show R belongs to the convex hull if and only if all coefficients in the sum are non-negative.
+The above exercise show R belongs to the convex hull of the points if and only if all coefficients in the sum are non-negative.

 If A and B are extensors with \langle A\rangle \cap \langle B\rangle \not= 0 then \langle A\wedge B\rangle = \langle A\rangle \oplus \langle B\rangle.
 If \langle A\rangle \cap \langle B\rangle \not= 0 then \langle A\vee B\rangle = 0.